 Other industries affected included shipping, tourism, the restaurant industry, real estate, and commercial fishing.
 According to the National Oceanic and Atmospheric Administration (NOAA), there are 3.2 million recreational fishermen in the Gulf of Mexico region who took 24 million fishing trips in 2008.
 Commercial fishermen in the Gulf harvested more than 1 billion pounds of finfish and shellfish in 2008.

-In August, cases related to the BP oil spill were consolidated under U.S. District Judge Carl Barbier in New Orleans.
-Beasley Allen attorney Rhon Jones, who heads the firms Environmental Law section, has been chosen to help direct litigation as a member of the Plaintiffs Steering Committee in the multidistrict litigation.
+In August 2010, cases related to the BP oil spill were consolidated under U.S. District Judge Carl Barbier in New Orleans.
+Beasley Allen attorney Rhon Jones, who heads the firms Environmental Law section, was chosen to help direct litigation as a member of the Plaintiffs Steering Committee in the multidistrict litigation.

-Consolidating the cases into a multidistrict litigation (MDL) allows the committee overseeing the process to put more pressure and focus on moving the case forward, moving cases more quickly to resolution.
-Lawyers will coordinate the litigation and work together on issues of discovery.
-The oil spill litigation is potentially a multi-billion dollar claim.
+Consolidating the cases into a multidistrict litigation (MDL) allowed the committee overseeing the process to put more pressure and focus on moving the case forward, moving cases more quickly to resolution.
+Lawyers coordinating the litigation work together on issues of discovery.